-The actual act of transferring your balance is simple: the card you are transferring the balance to will collect all information about the balances you are moving and will process the transaction on their end.
-You can typically complete this process online or through your credit card's app.
+The actual act of transferring your balance is usually simple: the issuer of the credit card you are transferring the balance to will collect the information about the balance you are moving and will process the transaction on their end.
+You may be able to complete this process online or through your credit card's app.

-One key condition of a balance transfer is that they will expect on-time payments as scheduled.
-Missing one payment could mean that any introductory or promotional APR can be taken away: putting you back at square one with a high interest rate.
+One key condition of a balance transfer is that they will expect on-time payments each month as scheduled.
+Missing one payment could mean that any introductory APR can be taken away, putting you back at square one with a high APR.